ipspace/netsim-tools/docs/module/ospf.md

 * Any other link type ⇒ **broadcast** network
 * *Stub link* ⇒ passive interface

-Stub links could have exactly one device attached to them.
-To create multi-route stub links, use **role: stub** link attribute.
+Stub links must have exactly one device attached to them.
+To create multi-router stub links, use **role: stub** link attribute.

 External links (with **role: external**) and management interfaces are excluded from the OSPF process.